refactorsaurusrex/AsyncProgressReporter/README.md

 ## Example Usage

-> There are several fully-functional examples of how to use the various progress bar functions in [the demo project](https://github.com/refactorsaurusrex/AsyncProgressReporter/tree/master/src/AsyncProgressReporter.Demo).
+> There are several more fully-functional examples of how to use the various progress bar functions in [the demo project](https://github.com/refactorsaurusrex/AsyncProgressReporter/tree/master/src/AsyncProgressReporter.Demo).
 Instructions on how to build and run the project are below.

+### Basic Async Progress Bar

 ```csharp
 // Implement your cmdlet by inheriting from AsyncProgressPSCmdlet,